 Your cultural background can affect how you understand and approach the grief process.
 Some cultures anticipate a "time to grieve" and have developed rituals to help people through the grief process.
 Support from others can be a reminder that grief is a universal experience and that you are not alone.
 After a significant loss, some cultures have mourning rituals to mark the passage of time and help individuals reconnect with their ordinary lives.

 A mourning ritual can occur during a meaningful time, like an anniversary, wake, or holiday, or at a distinct location, like a church, synagogue, or home.
 In North American cultures, for example, there are the Catholic anniversary mass, the reciting of Kaddish, and El Día de los Muertos.
-Many ceremonies have spontaneously grown up around the Vietnam War Memorial, and a special mourning project, the AIDS Quilt, traveled throughout the nation to enable mourners to participate in this expression of grief.
 Grief rituals and ceremonies acknowledge the pain of loss while also offering social support and a reaffirmation of life.

 You may not be conscious of how your own cultural background affects your grief process.
 Talking with family, friends or clergy is one way to strengthen your awareness of possible cultural influences in your life.
 Friends and family may be able to help you generate ideas to create your own rituals.
 Some have found solace in creating their own rituals, such as a ceremony with friends, or writing a letter to the deceased.

 Coping With Grief